How to Get Decimals in SQL Server

 It’s also worth noting that SQL Server provides several built-in functions for working with decimals, such as ROUND, CEILING, and FLOOR.
 These functions can be used to round decimal values to a specified number of decimal places or to the nearest integer.

-READ ALSO The Best Hosting Server for Dev: A Comprehensive Guide
+READ ALSO Conan Exiles Hosting a Server: A Comprehensive Guide for Devs

 FAQ